Effective Date: June 1, 2017

 We are required by law to maintain the privacy of Protected Health Information, provide you with notice of our legal duties and privacy practices, and to notify affected individuals following a breach of unsecured Protected Health Information.
 We are required to abide by the terms of the Notice of Privacy Practices currently in effect.

 CHANGES TO THIS NOTICE

-We reserve the right to change this Notice.
-We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
-We will post a copy of the current Notice on-site as well as www.baptistonline.org.
-We will also provide you with an updated copy of the Notice upon request.
-The Notice will contain the effective date on the top of the first page.
+We reserve the right to change this Notice of Privacy Practices.
+We reserve the right to make revisions and/or change the terms of this Notice of Privacy Practices, the changes will apply to all information we have about you as well as any information we receive in the future.
+We will post a copy of the current Notice of Privacy Practices on-site at our hospital, clinic, doctor’s office, or other health care entities as well as on our website at www.baptistonline.org.
+We will also provide you with an updated copy of the Notice of Privacy Practices upon request.
+The Notice of Privacy Practices will contain the effective date on the top of the first page.

 - If you believe your privacy rights have been violated, you may file a complaint with Baptist or with the Secretary of the Department of Health and Human Services.

 - To file a privacy complaint with Baptist, contact 1-877-BMH-TIPS and choose Option 4, or submit your complaint in writing to the Corporate Privacy and Security Officer, Baptist Memorial Health Care Corporation, 350 N. Humphreys Blvd., Memphis, TN 38120.

 - To file a complaint with the Secretary of the Department of Health and Human Services submit your complaint in writing to the U.S. Department of Health and Human Services Office for Civil Rights, 200 Independence Avenue S.W., Washington, D.C.
 20201, or by calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/compliants/.